she / her

-I am a Professor of Anthropology and International Studies and affiliate faculty with the Genetic Engineering and Society Center and the NC State Global Water, Sanitation, and Hygiene (WaSH) cluster.
+I am a Professor of Anthropology and International Studies and affiliate faculty with the Genetic Engineering and Society Center.
 My research focuses on globalization, environment, and migration.

-On the topic of the environment, I consider how small-scale communities (villages and counties) manage their natural resources.
-My research on southern Mexico examines rainforest conservation, sustainable development, environmental justice, multiculturalism, and the government mechanisms employed to create and implement environmental policy.
+My research on southern Mexico considers rainforest conservation, sustainable development, environmental justice, multiculturalism, and the government mechanisms employed to create and implement environmental policy.
 My book, Fields of Power, Forests of Discontent: Culture, Conservation, and the State in Mexico (Univ. of Arizona Press, 2005), brings these topics together to describe how conservation programs took root in southern Mexico.
 At the Genetic Engineering and Society Center, I place the experiences of small-holding farmers in conversation with biotechnology and large-scale industrial agriculture.

 Extension and Community Engagement